 Human-made hazards abound

 It's difficult being a wild creature in the human landscape.
 Dangers lurk around every corner and navigating them is a challenge.
-Look out your window and you're likely to see at least a couple hazards for our furred and feathered friends.
-SOAR admits most patients because of human-bird interaction that has gone wrong -- shotgun pellets in the bird, bird being hit by a vehicle, bird's nest tree cut down, and birds eating spent lead hunting ammunition just to name a few.
+Look out your window and you're likely to see at least a couple hazards for our furred and feathered friends, in fact your window could be a hazard.
+SOAR admits most patients because of human-bird interaction that has gone wrong -- shotgun pellets in the bird, bird being hit by a vehicle, bird's nest tree cut down, birds colliding with large windows, and birds eating spent lead hunting ammunition just to name a few.

 Many of these interactions can have a better outcome with a bit of intervention.